 The Central Pine Barrens Wildfire Task Force indicates that wildfires damage hundreds, sometimes thousands, of acres in the Pine Barrens each year.
-These fires jeopardize homes and businesses in the wildland-urban interface.
+These fires jeopardize homes and businesses.
 These fires cost thousands of taxpayer dollars to suppress and control and involve hundreds of operating hours on fire apparatus and thousands of volunteer man hours from the volunteer firefighters.
 There are also many direct and indirect costs to local businesses that excuse volunteers from work to fight these fires.
 These fires often cause injury to both civilians and firefighters and may cause damage to structures as well (Central Pine Barrens 2007).

-It is recognized that a number of critical facilities, transportation and utility assets are located in the Central Pine Barrens, and may be vulnerable to the threat of wildfire.
+It is recognized that a number of critical facilities, transportation and utility assets are located in the Central Pine Barrens, and may be vulnerable to wildfire.
 Of particular note, the Long Island Expressway and the Long Island Railroad are two major east-west transportation arteries that were closed during the 1995 wildfires.